SFU-CMPT-201/a1-pub/README.md

 (BSD), which has many modern descendants including Apple's OSs like macOS and iOS.

-Although you had a chance to use Neovim in the previous assignment, you probably still feel that you are not very good at it yet.
+Although you had a chance to use Neovim in the previous assignment, you probably still feel that you are not yet very good at it.
 It will take time to get really comfortable with Neovim.
 But you will have a lot of opportunities to practice it in this course, including this assignment.
 We are confident that you will be an expert in vi/Neovim by the end of this semester.

-In this assignment, there are three simple tasks that you need to do.
+In this assignment, there are four simple tasks that you need to do.

 ## Task 0: Reading an article